auriium2/YuuKontainer/readme.md

 You can fix this by following the instructions of the site here: https://docs.docker.com/engine/install/linux-postinstall/

-A Docker-Machine module exists but is currently unusuable due to the various requirements to convince DockerMachine to port-forward external port access to the internal docker container.
-Therefore, please do not attempt to use the docker-machine strategy.

 ## I want to use this

 ```